oopsmonk/documentation/wallets/0.1/trinity/how-to-guides/connect-to-a-custom-node.md

 ## Connect Trinity to custom nodes

-As well as connecting to a single custom node, you can also add multiple custom nodes and use them as a node quorum.
+As well as connecting to a single custom node, you can also add multiple custom nodes and use them as an IOTA node quorum.
 This way, you aren't restricted to using the built-in remote list of Trinity nodes.

 --------------------
 ### Desktop

-1. Go to **Trinity** > **Settings** > **Node** > **Add custom nodes**,  and enter the URL or IP address of the nodes you want to add
+1. Go to **Trinity** > **Settings** > **Node** > **Add custom nodes**,  and enter the URL or IP address of the IOTA nodes you want to add

     All nodes in Trinity must communicate over HTTPS.